Braintum/ultimate-faq-solution/readme.txt

 14. AI content generation: Instantly generate suggested answers for your FAQs using AI, streamlining the process of creating accurate and helpful responses.

 == Changelog ==

+= 1.6.6 =
+* 🛒 Updated WooCommerce integration settings for improved compatibility and easier configuration.

 = 1.6.5 =
 * 🎨 FAQ template and style improvements for a more polished appearance.